Skip to main content

 Population and housing data: ONS Census 2021.

 Hailsham is a town in East Sussex with a population of 22,600 (ONS Census 2021).
 The postcode area for Hailsham is BN27.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,088 kWh per year (1022 kWh/kWp).
-East Sussex ranks #5 in the UK for solar yield, making Hailsham an excellent location for solar panels.
+East Sussex ranks #5 in the UK for solar yield, which puts Hailsham among the better places in the country to fit panels.

 Save on Electricity Bills